joergboe/MakeItSimple/README.md

 * The [Makefile](ProjectOutPlaceBuild/Makefile) builds one executable from cpp source- and header-files in the projects source- and include-directories.
 * The generated files are placed in separate directories.
 * Automatic header dependencies are created.
-* The list of source files and dependables is automatically created.
+* The list of source- and dependable files is automatically created.
 * The command line goals are executed in the designated order.
 * incremental build support.
 * support of build modes 'run' and 'debug',